IB Grades Explained

 What IB score is needed for Harvard and Ivy League?

-Harvard University requires students to maintain a minimum IB score of 40 in order to stand a good chance to get admission into Harvard University.
+In 2024, students aiming for admission to Harvard or Ivy League schools should generally have an IB score of 39 to 42 points.
+While 38 points are still considered competitive, most successful candidates score in this higher range.
 However, it is important for IB students to score at least 38 points and above if they are aiming for an Ivy League school.
 Successful candidates usually have a predicted score of 38 and above to get admission in Ivy universities.
 US universities don’t release official cut-off scores for the IB Diploma.
 Yale states that "there is no minimum test score or GPA needed to be admitted," but that "most admitted students score 38-43 points on the IB Diploma."

 It is also important to note that competitive universities like Harvard emphasise higher level (HL) IB subjects.
 Candidates should aim for a 6s and 7s for each HL subject.